slsdetectorgroup/anglecalibration/docs/src/MythenFileReader.rst

 MythenFileReader
 ================

+File reader to read mythen files.
+Supported are two file formats. ``RawMythenFileReader`` reads raw files as written by the `slsDetectorPackage <https://github.com/slsdetectorgroup/slsDetectorPackage>`_.
+The class ``EpicsMythenFileReader`` reads hdf5 files written by ``Epics``.
-File reader to read acquisition files stored as hdf5.
-The filereader inherits from a wrapper class based on the C++ API of the HDF5 C Library.
+The ``EpicsMythenFileReader`` inherits from a wrapper class based on the C++ API of the HDF5 C Library.
 The provided dataset need to have fields `data` storing the photon counts, `DetectorAngle` storing the detector position in degrees and `CounterMask` storing which counters are active.
 The field `CounterMask` stores an integer representation of a 3-digit bit string, where each bit is set to 1 if the counter is active.

 Example